No products in the cart.

 You can also increase airflow by leaving a ceiling fan on.

-2. Move the plants away from direct sunlight
+Move the plants away from direct sunlight

 Move the plant pots to a shady spot because your plants will retain more water in that way.
 Avoid drafty spots and heat vents, too.

-Outdoor plants can also be grouped together in the shade, which will reduce transpiration and evaporation, so plants can go on longer without their drinks.
+Outdoor plants can also be grouped in the shade, which will reduce transpiration and evaporation, so plants can go on longer without their drinks.

-3. Water thoroughly before you leave
+Water thoroughly before you leave

 Make sure to let the soil dry and then give the plants a thorough soaking until the water drains out through the drainage holes.

-4. Give your plants a proper haircut
+Give your plants a proper haircut

-Trimming your plants and removing dead leaves may help them retain some water, and you can also add mulch, wood chips and rocks for the same reason.
+Trimming your plants and removing dead leaves may help them retain some water, and you can also add mulch, wood chips, and rocks for the same reason.

 But do not make mulching turn into your habit and a long-term solution, since it encourages pests.

-5. Increase humidity
+Increase humidity

-6. Skip fertilizer
+Skip fertilizer

 Postpone fertilizing for when you return, as you want your plants to grow as slowly as possible.